-Dr. Scott Isaacs is a Fellow of the American College of Endocrinology (F.A.C.P.)
+Dr. Scott Isaacs Elected Fellow of the American College of Physicians

 The American College of Endocrinology (ACE), the educational and research arm of the American Association of Clinical Endocrinologists (AACE), inducted Dr. Scott Isaacs of Atlanta Endocrine Associates as a Fellow during its May 4th Convocation ceremony at the 2002 AACE Annual Meeting and Clinical Congress in Chicago, Illinois, USA.

 Designation as a Fellow of the American College of Endocrinology (FACE) means an endocrinologist has achieved a level of training and experience consistent with the high standards established and adopted by the clinical endocrinology speciality.

 To be accepted into the College, Dr. Isaacs had to be a member in good standing of AACE and meet the qualifications of one of five routes to fellowship.

 Helena W. Robard, M.D., F.A.C.E., ACE president emphasized, "The ACE Fellowship recognizes those in our speciality who have achieved a level of training and experience that merits special credentialing."

 Approximately 100 endocrinologists from the United States and other countries were inducted during the ceremony.
 All pledged "to perserve and maintain the highest traditions and precepts of their professional calling."